ncusi/HaPy-Bug/README.md

  'summary': 'util/emailutils.py in Matrix Sydent before 1.0.2 mishandles registration restrictions that are based on e-mail domain, if the allowed_local_3pids option is enabled.
 This occurs because of potentially unwanted behavior in Python, in which an email.utils.parseaddr call on user@bad.example.net@good.example.com returns the user@bad.example.net substring.'}
 ```

-Corresponding example first "result" entry taken from "A_1_24.json" file, for manual annotatios of 'sydent/util/emailutils.py':
+Corresponding example first "result" entry taken from "A_1_24.json" file, for manual annotations of 'sydent/util/emailutils.py':
 ```
 [{'value': {'choices': ['application/library']},
   'id': 'g4UOah3mt_',